 - Minimum of five (5) years of professional experience beyond the bachelor's degree, at least three (3) of which must be at the supervisory or managerial level.
 Full-time work experience with written evidence documenting the nature and duration of the work experience is required.

-- Adequate performance on the Graduate Record Examination (GRE) General Test or the Graduate Management Admissions Test (GMAT) may be substituted for professional experience requirements.
+- Adequate performance on the Graduate Record Examination (GRE) General Test may be substituted for professional experience requirements.